dcaoyuan/akka-cluster-example-inloop/README.md

 1. ClusterSharding(system).start() with entryProps = Some(Props[Counter1]) on node1, node2, node3
 1. ClusterSharding(system).start() with entryProps = Some(Props[Counter2]) on node7, node8, node9
 1. ClusterSharding(system).start() with entryProps = None on node of Query for shardings of Counter1 and Counter2.

+Note:
+1. cluster singleton proxy or cluster sharding proxy does not need to contain the corresponding role.